-- The timing of regulatory approval, if any, of competitive products; - Our, Glaxo's, or any other of our partners' pricing decisions, as applicable, including a decision to increase or decrease the price of a product, and the pricing decisions of our competitors; - Government and third-party payer reimbursement and coverage decisions that affect the utilization of our products and competing products; - Negative safety or efficacy data from new clinical studies conducted either in the U.S. or internationally by any party could cause the sales of our products to decrease or a product to be recalled; - The degree of patent protection afforded our products by patents granted to or licensed by us and by the outcome of litigation involving our or any of our licensor's patents; - The outcome of litigation involving patents of other companies concerning our products or processes related to production and formulation of those products or uses of those products; - The increasing use and development of alternate therapies; - The rate of market penetration by competing products; and

-• The termination of, or change in, existing arrangements with our partners.
+- the timing of regulatory approval, if any, of competitive products; - our, Glaxo's, or any other of our partners' pricing decisions, as applicable, including a decision to increase or decrease the price of a product, and the pricing decisions of our competitors; - government and third-party payer reimbursement and coverage decisions that affect the utilization of our products and competing products; - negative safety or efficacy data from new clinical studies conducted either in the U.S. or internationally by any party could cause the sales of our products to decrease or a product to be recalled; - the degree of patent protection afforded our products by patents granted to or licensed by us and by the outcome of litigation involving our or any of our licensor's patents; - the outcome of litigation involving patents of other companies concerning our products or processes related to production and formulation of those products or uses of those products; - the increasing use and development of alternate therapies; - the rate of market penetration by competing products; and - the termination of, or change in, existing arrangements with our partners.

-Any of these factors could have a material adverse effect on Glaxo's sales of Rotarix® and on any other of our current or future products and results of operations.
+Any of these factors could have a material adverse effect on Glaxo's sales of Rotarix and on the sales of any other products that we may commercialize in the